affanm16/petclinic-java-project/README.md

 - Updated multi-stage `Dockerfile` targeting Java 17 for an optimized runtime container.
 - Production-ready `Jenkinsfile` implementing checkout, build, and local deployment stages on the EC2 host.
+- In-memory data stores replacing the previous MySQL dependency so the app runs without any external database.
 - This deployment playbook consolidating all AWS, Docker, and Jenkins steps into a single reference.

 You can now trigger the Jenkins pipeline at any time to build, containerize, and deploy the Pet Clinic application on your EC2 host without touching the application source code.